carpentries/instructor-training/episodes/15-lesson-study.md

 > resource when preparing lessons, especially when teaching a lesson for the first time.
 > The instructor notes are linked on each lesson page under the "Extras" pull down menu.
 > In addition, configuration problems and other
-> technical hurdles common across multiple lessons are detailed [here][Config] along with suggested solutions.
-This link is on the workshop page as well for easy access by learners and during workshops.
-We will see more about workshop pages this afternoon.
+> technical hurdles common across multiple lessons are detailed [in this community-developed page][Config]
+> along with suggested solutions.
+This link is built into each workshop website as well for easy access by learners and
+> during workshops.
+If you find new problems or solutions, please contribute!
+We will learn more about workshop
+> websites shortly.
 {: .callout}